Cleaning a Flooded Basement: How to Clean and Dry a Flooded Basement

 6. Dry Out Your Flooded Basement

 Now that you have removed as much water as possible, begin drying a flooded basement using fans and dehumidifiers.
-Consumer grade fans and dehumidifiers aren’t designed for drying out after a flood, so they will take much longer than commercial grade equipment.
+Consumer-grade fans and dehumidifiers aren’t designed for drying out after a flood, so they will take much longer than commercial grade equipment.

 Commercial fans, also known as air movers, and dehumidifiers are available for rent at your local equipment rental company as well as some hardware stores.
 Depending on the extent of the damage and the amount of equipment you have, it may be worth or even necessary to rent additional items.

-Regardless of the equipment you are using, place items throughout the flooded area to promote airflow and facilitate drying.
+Regardless of the equipment you use, place items throughout the flooded area to promote airflow and facilitate drying.
 Check surfaces every few hours and reposition equipment as necessary.
 Depending on the materials involved and the size of the space damaged in the flood, it may take as little as few hours and as long as several days to dry out completely.

 7. Clean and Disinfect to Treat Against for Mold